nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-4.5.
-A humanitarian prison - A lawful confinement

-The vision of the Prisons Department in Sri Lanka is to social reintegration of inmates

-as good citizens through rehabilitation.
-But in the recent past, incidents of killing and

-inhumane torture of prisoners in various prisons show that people who are imprisoned

-face different forms of abuse.
-Also, there is a public opinion that powerful prisoners with

-certain political connections enjoy special privileges.
+The vision of the Prisons Department in Sri Lanka is to social reintegration of inmates as good citizens through rehabilitation.
+But in the recent past, incidents of killing and inhumane torture of prisoners in various prisons show that people who are imprisoned face different forms of abuse.
+Also, there is a public opinion that powerful prisoners with certain political connections enjoy special privileges.

-“Prisoners are also human” is only limited to a theme at present, and overcrowding and

-lack of basic facilities for prisoners are serious problems faced by prisons.
-The prison

-has become a place to punish prisoners rather than to reform them.
-Prisons at present

-have become criminal centres due to drug trafficking and underworld activities and have

-hindered the people who are serving their prison life with good behaviour.
+“Prisoners are also human” is only limited to a theme at present, and overcrowding and lack of basic facilities for prisoners are serious problems faced by prisons.
+The prison has become a place to punish prisoners rather than to reform them.
+Prisons at present have become criminal centres due to drug trafficking and underworld activities and have hindered the people who are serving their prison life with good behaviour.

-The increase in the remand prisoner population is a major cause of prison overcrowding

-due to the long time it takes to complete legal proceedings.
-In 2022, there were 108,250

-remand prisoners, 30,331 convicted prisoners, and a total of 138,581 prisoners living in

-prisons.
-Men show a higher tendency to be imprisoned than women, and the percentage

-of women among the total number of prisoners in 2022 was 3.23%.
-19,094 or 62.95% of

-convicted prisoners were convicted of drug related charges.
-Further, 92% of the convicted

-prisoners had been educated up to G.E.C.
+The increase in the remand prisoner population is a major cause of prison overcrowding due to the long time it takes to complete legal proceedings.
+In 2022, there were 108,250 remand prisoners, 30,331 convicted prisoners, and a total of 138,581 prisoners living in prisons.
+Men show a higher tendency to be imprisoned than women, and the percentage of women among the total number of prisoners in 2022 was 3.23%.
+19,094 or 62.95% of convicted prisoners were convicted of drug related charges.
+Further, 92% of the convicted prisoners had been educated up to G.E.C.
 O/L exam or less, while 62% were under 40.

-Although it is the expectation of the National People’s Power to create a social environment

-where people are not inclined to do crimes, we consider the welfare of the people serving

-prison sentences for any reason to be the responsibility of the government.
+Although it is the expectation of the National People’s Power to create a social environment where people are not inclined to do crimes, we consider the welfare of the people serving prison sentences for any reason to be the responsibility of the government.

 #### Principles